Five days of powder and spectacular descents.

 UIAGM Guide

-Alpine guide since 1998, always passionate about travelling, skiing and climbing, horses and open spaces, sports and nature.
-After years of traveling around the world, he gives birth to the idea of Snowder® which, in addition to being a brand, aims to be a "way" of travelling, where the practice of a sport such as ski mountaineering becomes an excellent "excuse" to travel, a reason to discover distant lands – even better if little frequented – new people, snow and unknown landscapes.
+Mountain Guide since '98, always passionate about travel, skiing and climbing, horses and wide open spaces, sports and nature.
+After years of traveling the world, he came up with the idea of Snowder® which, beyond being a brand, is a "way" of traveling, where practicing a sport like ski touring becomes an excellent "excuse" to hit the road, a reason to discover distant lands – even better if off the beaten path – new people, unknown snow and landscapes.

 Contact meTravel program

-Day 2: from Engelberg to Albert Heim Hütte In the morning, with transportation to be defined (train, taxi or shuttle), we will reach Realp (Andermatt), a picturesque town and starting point of our five-day ski traverse.
+Meeting in the morning at 10 AM in Realp/Andermatt, a picturesque town and starting point of our five-day ski traverse.
 From here, we will begin the ascent along sunny slopes, entering the high valley dominated by the Galenstock.
 We will overnight at the Albert Heim Hütte, with its wide and unmatched mountain views.

 Elevation gain: +1200 m